Import applications, processes, layouts, configurations, web services, and language constants

 Overwrite existing processes

-Version information
+Version Information

-Referenced elements
+Referenced Elements

-Version management
+Version Control

-The process will not be activated after the import.
+The process is activated during import.

 Layouts

-Version information
+Version Information

-Version management
+Version Control

 Configurations

-Web services
+Web Services

 Files

-Show/Hide libraries
+Show/Hide Libraries

-Shows or hides the libraries, respectively.
+Shows or hides the libraries in the list.

-Language constants
+Language Constants

 Follow-up dialogs

-Application permissions
+Application Permissions

 or